-The first, as I have mentioned, is the male cultural bias that after
+The first, as I have mentioned, is the male cultural bias

-about Ghek taking over the kingly rykor since Luud had
+had cross feelings about Ghek taking over the kingly rykor since Luud had

 used it to violate the beautiful princess.
 Every time Gahan had to view

 Ghek’s rykor’s penis he must have had to choke back some very coarse emotions.

 After all, he still suffers from Tara’s first opinion

 of him as a pompous rich fop, and has kept his true identity from her,

 hoping that posing as the panthan, Turan, he can win her favor.

 Since that first day he met her during John Carter’s afternoon

 party, when he copped a feel and insulted the princess, he has fallen hopelessly

 in love with her.

 This would cause even more heartache if every once in

-a while he caught Tara staring at the rykor’s magnificent penis in, perhaps, a fond kind
+a while he caught Tara staring at the rykor’s magnificent penis in, perhaps,

-appears that Gahan’s and Tara’s gift for moving on in the face of danger
+it appears that Gahan’s and Tara’s gift for moving on in the face of danger

 makes them true blooded Martians equal to the challenge of customary beliefs.